redmix-run/redmix/docs/docs/graphql.md

 ---
-description: GraphQL is a fundamental part of Redmix
+description: GraphQL is a fundamental part of Cedar
 ---

 # GraphQL

-GraphQL is a fundamental part of Redmix.
+GraphQL is a fundamental part of Cedar.
 Having said that, you can get going without knowing anything about it, and can actually get quite far without ever having to read [the docs](https://graphql.org/learn/).
-But to master Redmix, you'll need to have more than just a vague notion of what GraphQL is.
+But to master Cedar, you'll need to have more than just a vague notion of what GraphQL is.
 You'll have to really grok it.

 ## GraphQL 101

-GraphQL is a query language that enhances the exchange of data between clients (in Redmix's case, a React app) and servers (a Redmix API).
+GraphQL is a query language that enhances the exchange of data between clients (in Cedar's case, a React app) and servers (a Cedar API).

 Unlike a REST API, a GraphQL Client performs operations that allow gathering a rich dataset in a single request.
 There's three types of GraphQL operations, but here we'll only focus on two: Queries (to read data) and Mutations (to create, update, or delete data).